EnterpriseDB/repmgr/README.md

 replication, and perform administrative tasks such as failover or manual switchover operations.

-This document covers `repmgr 3`, which supports PostgreSQL 9.4 and 9.3.
+This document covers `repmgr 3`, which supports PostgreSQL 9.3 and later.
 This version can use `pg_basebackup` to clone standby servers, supports replication slots and cascading replication, doesn't require a restart after promotion, and has many usability improvements.